Investing

 How to buy mutual fund

-Buying a mutual fund is a pretty painless process.
-Here’s how you can started:
+Purchasing a mutual fund is straightforward.
+Here’s how to get started:

 4- Understand The Fees